Nonparametric Learning of Two-Layer ReLU Residual Units: Nonparametric Learning: Layer 2

-Technical details are in \autoref{app:exact-derivation}, where we use \autoref{lem:layer2_nonzero} (in \autoref{subsec:lp-layer2}) to prove a more general theorem\shaycomment{there are no theorems mentioned in Appendix D. What are you referring to?} that does not require \autoref{cond:layer-2-unique} and is sufficient for \autoref{thm:layer2}.
+Technical details are in \cref{app:exact-derivation}, where we use \cref{lem:layer2_nonzero} (in \cref{subsec:lp-layer2}) to prove a more general theorem which does not require \cref{cond:layer-2-unique} and is sufficient for \cref{thm:layer2}.
 In the next subsection, we construct the ERM of $G_2$ and present our convex QP formulation.